neubig/nlp-from-scratch-assignment-2022/annotation_standard.md

 Meanwhile, other standalone methods, such as the main system proposed by a relevant work, should also be labeled, even though they are not among the comparison list of the given paper.

-_Tricky cases_:
-* "Human performance" is also be labeled as a MethodName.
-* In phrases like "the pretrained BERT model", only the specific method name "BERT" should be annotated.

 _Example_:

 ```